-While there are effective treatment options available through your doctor, you may prefer to utilize natural, alternative treatments instead.
+While there are effective treatment options available through your doctor, you may prefer to use natural, alternative treatments instead.
 These treatments can be lower in cost, risks, and side effects.

-The FDA doesn’t monitor the purity or quality of supplements or essential oils.
+The Food and Drug Administration doesn’t monitor the purity or quality of supplements or essential oils.
 It’s important to talk with your doctor before you begin taking supplements or using essential oils.

-Turmeric has strong anti-inflammatory, antimicrobial, and antibacterial properties.
+Turmeric has strong .
 It may help reduce inflammation and prevent infection from developing.

-Like turmeric, honey has long been used for its antimicrobial, healing, and anti-inflammatory properties.
+Like turmeric, honey has long been used for its .
 It also has antibacterial properties that may prevent infection.